PENG-Zhe/starter-academic/content/publication/2016-IWQoS-Video-Broadcast/index.md

 ---
-title: "P<sup>2</sup>B-Trace: Privacy-Preserving Blockchain-based Contact Tracing to Combat Pandemics"
+title: "Smartphone-Assisted Smooth Live Video Broadcast on Wearable Cameras"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- "**Zhe Peng**, Cheng Xu, Haixin Wang, Jinbin Huang, Jianliang Xu, Xiaowen Chu"
+- "Jiwei Li, **Zhe Peng**, Bin Xiao"
 #- Robert Ford

 # Author notes (optional)